ADA-Cohort4/MC3G15-Morning/README.md

-# Knotties
+# Rekord

-Knotties is an iOS App that aims to user learns how to knot tie based on suit type
+Rekord is an iOS App that aims to user learns how to knot tie based on suit type

 # Starting the project